NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 quadcopter before it will turn on the motors.

-Our arming sequence is to put the both gimbals in the lowest, outermost position.
-This position is useful in two critical ways: 1) the pilot is unlikely to do it by accident and 2) it ensures that the throttle is at 0.
+Our arming sequence is to put the both gimbals in the lowest, outermost position (left gimbal to lower-left, right gimbal to lower-right).
+This position is useful in two critical ways: 1) the pilot is unlikely to do it by accident and 2) it ensures that the throttle is at 0 when the quadcopter is initially armed.
 Turn on the LED on the quadcopter when it is armed.

 Your remote and the quadcopter need to always be in agreement about whether the quadcopter is armed.
 For instance, if your reset your